As Delhi Chokes On Smog, India's Health Minister Advises: Eat More Carrots

 This month's pollution crisis has affected many aspects of life in the city.
 From Nov.
 3-5, 32 flights were diverted from the Indira Gandhi International Airport in New Delhi due to poor visibility.
 On Nov.
 4, the Supreme Court-appointed Environment Pollution, Prevention and Control Authority (EPCA) declared a public health emergency and urged the governments of Delhi and other neighboring states to take steps to handle the crisis.
 Construction activities that could add to the dust in the air were halted temporarily.
 Schools were shut and government advisories were issued, asking people to stay indoors.
 Firecrackers have been banned for the remainder of the winter season and factories that hadn't shifted to piped natural gas were temporarily shut down.
 The Dehli government also reinstated a rule, first tried during another pollution spike in 2016, that cars with even and odd license plates were allowed on Delhi's roads only on alternate days, from 8 a.m. to 8 p.m. until mid-month.

-But at the peak of Delhi's pollution, when people all over the city were struggling to breath, two federal ministers drew wide-spread criticism for tweets that either ignored the problem – or offered a puzzling solution.
+But at the peak of Delhi's pollution, when people all over the city were struggling to breathe, two federal ministers drew wide-spread criticism for tweets that either ignored the problem – or offered a puzzling solution.

 India's Minister for Health and Family Welfare, Science and Technology, Earth Sciences, Dr. Harsh Vardhan, tweeted that eating carrots would help: "Eating carrots helps the body get Vitamin A, potassium, & antioxidants which protect against night blindness common in India.
 Carrots also help against other pollution-related harm to health."